 If you are intellectualizing your diet, may I suggest that you leave your words and ideas about nutrition and biochemical processes far, far away from the dinner table?
 Make your choices about what you are going to eat before you even step foot on the stage of your kitchen.

 At the table, there is nothing left for you to do but to enjoy your food.
-Enjoy those around you.
+Enjoy the company of who are sharing the nourishment with you.

 And here you go.
 This is what has been sustaining me over the last week or so.
 And by the way, I feel INCREDIBLE!

 Let’s start with this meal (below) consisting of a delicious pan-fried salmon with mixed greens (Swiss chard in chicken stock with bacon), roasted potatoes, and steamed broccoli.

 It was a fantastic combination — the dill set the tone, and everything else complemented nicely.
 Try adding chicken stock to your cooked greens instead of plain water.
 It really softens the iron flavor, and provides a richer taste experience.

 Next (below), was an experimental dish that tasted a lot better than what I was able to visually capture with my iPhone.
 Ever get a hankering for pasta?
 Tired of pretending with squash?
 Me, too.
 Well, here’s all the flavor of a grass-fed, meaty, Sunday sauce over roasted potatoes accompanied by a crunchy salad with EVOO, balsamic, and seasoning.
 Win!

 I’m not opposed to trying this with a good rice noodle, but this way, instead of pretending your dish is some semolina variant, you can come awfully close to reality by pretending it’s a plate of potato gnocchi.